HydroOJ/Problem-Translation/README.md

 ## How to contribute

-1. Select a problem that hasn't been translated, and translate it.
+1. Select a problem which hasn't been translated, and translate it.
 We will modify it if it does not conform to the expected format.
-2. Save file to the right path(mentioned in `What to translate`), filename like `<Problem ID>.md`, and send pull request.
+2. Save files to the right path(mentioned in 'What to translate'), filename like <Problem ID>.md, and send them to pull request.
 3. Waiting for the review.
-If it not passed at once, repairs based on suggestions.
+If it is not passed at first time,please repair it based on suggestions.

 ## Contact us